caigithub/todo/vscode_plugin/README.md

 # d README

 ## introduction
+- i create a new file type *.todo.
-use plain text to mark the task status
+- use plain text to mark the task status in *.todo files
+- *.d is NOT supported
+- *.td is NOT supported

 ## overview
 - plan text
   - use plain text to describe the task.